His Holiness the Dalai Lama – an Astrological Profile

 Tibetan spiritual leader the Dalai Lama greets an audience before his religious speech in Tokyo, Monday, Nov.
 25, 2013.
 The Dalai Lama is in Japan for a 12-day visit to deliver speeches.(AP Photo/Koji Sasahara)

-Astrologers look for indications in a natal chart that reflect the realities of a person’s life and what makes them think, feel and respond the way they do.
-To expand one’s own character, it is advantageous to study the lives and charts of accomplished individuals.
-One of the most intriguing charts of prominent spiritual leaders alive today is that of the Dalai Lama.
+Astrologers look for indications in a natal horoscope that reflect the realities of a person’s life and what makes them think, feel, and respond the way they do.
+To understand and expand one’s character, it is often advantageous to study the lives and horoscopes of accomplished individuals who can act as role models.
+One of the most intriguing charts of prominent world leaders alive today is that of His Holiness the 14th Dalai Lama, born at 4:38 am on July 6, 1935, in what is now Taktser, China.
 How spiritual potentials reveal themselves is a special type of analysis, and the birth chart of the Dalai Lama shows several obvious signs of advanced, personal evolution.
-The interpretation of the chart of the Dalai Lama will begin with an overall perspective outlined in the Essentials of Astrological Analysis by Dr. Marc Edmund Jones.

 THE NATURAL DISPOSITION